Last updated Thursday 23rd March 2017

 "I have an ear for these things.
 I shall call you Maart, and from now on you must spell it with two A's."

 So I do.
 It's one of the best presents I've ever had, because I use it every day, and it cost him nothing, and everyone knows it's me.
 Thank you Kevin, you are not only one of my favourite musicians, but also still one of my heroes :)

 NEW TRIO - MANCUNIA

 There is a new trio afoot.
 Three Mancs playing all kinds of stuff.
 Tim O'Connor is a great songwriter and Andy Dinan's fiddle playing is awesome.
 This is eclectic.
 We're tackling some home-grown songs, some folk music, some self-penned instrumentals, and rescuing some great songs from their previous cage of a prog-rock heritage.
+We've started putting material together now for demos and towards an album.
+We've been booked for Peter Chegwyn's excellent Wickham Festival in August, and we will be playing a few warm-up shows beforehand.
 More as it happens.
 This is VERY new...